 It was following the success of Operation Vijay, that Goa was finally relieved from foreign rule.
 Considered as one of the most significant historic events in Goa’s history before and post-independence this military operation had brought a complete end to the long dominion of the Portuguese rule.

 Even after the independence of India from British Rule, Goa still remained under the Portuguese.
 However, looking back to history we get to know that the Portuguese were not quite ready to free Goa and let it assimilate with Union of Independent India.
-Though there were many requests made from our government to the Portuguese empire regarding this issue but every single one of them went unheard.
+Though there were many requests made from our government to the Portuguese empire regarding this issue, every single one of them went unheard.